FUN Art History for Kids!

 - The kids will relate to the art more if they see young children in it, too.
 Check out I AM A CHILD for tons of examples of children in art from many time periods.

 Z – ZAP Stereotypes of What Art Should Be!

 - The more art from history you expose your child to, the broader her definition of art and creativity will become.
 So, GO, Mama, explore some art with your little one!

-Find all of the ABCs series at This Reading Mama or check out just the great Arts & Crafts posts here…
+Find all of the ABCs series at This Reading Mama or check out the great ABCs of Arts & Crafts ideas here…

 - Art History for Kids from B-Inspired Mama